Ruth Clare

 About Ruth Clare

 Ruth Clare is a multi-passionate human who doesn't fit neatly into a box.
-A TEDx and motivational keynote speaker, award-winning author, embodied speaking coach, performer, mental health and child voice activist, qualified scientist and expert in authenticity, resilience and change, Ruth is driven by a desire to help people find ways to face their challenges with hope, courage and optimism.
+A TEDx and motivational keynote speaker, MC and panel facilitator, award-winning author, connected communication and embodied speaking coach, mental health and child voice activist and former professional actor, Ruth is driven by a desire to help people find ways to face challenges and change with hope, courage and optimism.

-Ruth also writes and contributes to organizations, committees, panels, institutes and media, sharing the value of her lived experience and researched perspectives in the areas of: the impact of family violence on children, barriers to help-seeking and mental health services for young people, the impact of military experience on veterans and veteran families, overcoming the impact of childhood trauma and neglect, generational trauma, c-PTSD and ADHD.
+Ruth also writes and contributes to organisations, committees, panels, institutes and media, sharing the value of her lived experience and researched perspectives in the areas of: the impact of family violence on children, the impact of military service on veterans and veteran families, overcoming the impact of childhood trauma and neglect, generational trauma, c-PTSD and ADHD.
+Her work has been cited in Jess Hill's See What You Made Me Do, Peter Yule's The Long Shadow of the Vietnam War and Diane Dempsey's When He Came Home.

 Understanding what makes people tick is my lifelong obsession